ertgl/holypack/README.md

 start.
 It supports diverse project types, including SPAs, PWAs, SSR setups, and command-line tools without dictating architectural choices.

-Holypack aims to serve as a reliable foundation that adapts to your stack, not the other way around.

 ### Principles

 Holypack is designed to provide long-term maintainability, modern developer